GET CONFIDENTIAL HELP NOW

 What are the signs and what can I say?
 This article will provide some guidance on reducing our risk.

-LCL is offering a new Discipline and Practice Group.
-This 6-week, confidential group will focus on the experience of facing professional conduct and bar admission issues.
+LCL now offers a monthly Discipline and Practice Group.
+This confidential group focuses on the experience of facing professional conduct and bar admission issues.
 Contact LCL to register or if you have any questions.

 LAWYER WELL-BEING: A CALL TO ACTION